 Now, reload the configuration and restart packetfence-config.
 You will see errors related to a cache write issue but you can safely ignore it for now.
 These appear because packetfence-config cannot connect to the database yet.

 '''

 systemctl restart packetfence-config

 /usr/local/pf/bin/pfcmd configreload hard

-systemctl restart packetfence-haproxy

 '''